GoogleChrome/web.dev/src/site/content/en/learn/images/webp/index.md

 ## Using WebP

 The internals of WebP might be considerably more complex than JPEG encoding, but just as simple for the purpose of our daily
-work: all the complexity of WebP's encoding is standardized around a single “quality” value—expressed from 0–100, just like JPEG.
+work: all the complexity of WebP's encoding is standardized around a single "quality" value—expressed from 0–100, just like JPEG.
-And once again, that's not to say that you're _limited_ to a single overarching “quality” setting.
+And once again, that's not to say that you're _limited_ to a single overarching "quality" setting.
 You can—and should—tinker with all the fine details of WebP encoding, if only to gain a better understanding of how these normally-invisible settings can impact file size and quality.